 PRUDENCE ISLAND — Town officials on Saturday got an earful from Prudence Island residents regarding the condition of one of the island’s major roads.

 The Town Council and several officials and department heads made their annual trip to the island to hear what was on the minds of Prudence residents, and the topic that generated the most discussion was Narragansett Avenue.
-The 2.6-mile road runs along the water on the island’s west side and is a bumpy ride, to say the least.
+The 2.6-mile road runs along the water on the island’s east side and is a bumpy ride, to say the least.

 Cheryl Bator summered up the feelings of many in the audience when she urged the mainland visitors to spend more time on the island to see what the roads are like for themselves